 What makes computer programming a fun field to work in is the broadness of it.
-Since nearly every industry requires a computer programmer to fill in certain positions, there are quite a few different degree paths you can take to be prepared for the job you want.
+Nearly every industry requires a computer programmer to fill in certain positions.
+Luckily, there are lots of different degree paths you can take to be prepared for the job you want.

-The path most programmers take is a computer science degree.
-This is a very similar field to computer programming and teaches the necessary skills for working in the field.
-So, you may be wondering, “How do I set yourself apart from other programmers?”
+The path most programmers take is a degree in computer science.
+This is a similar field to computer programming and teaches the necessary skills for working in the field.

 The best answer to that question is to minor in something related to your future career goal.
 A great all-encompassing minor to go alongside this degree would be one in mathematics, for instance.
-However, to truly set yourself apart, consider a more specialized skill.
+To set yourself apart, consider a more specialized skill.

-Once you are enrolled in college, you will have to declare a major.
-In most cases, the best major to choose for future programmers would be computer science.
-Then, for video game development, choosing to study a minor like graphic design, creative writing, or theater would be a great accompaniment to your major.
-If you are really feeling ambitious, you could choose to double major in the fields.
+For video game development, a minor program in graphic design, creative writing, or theater would be a great accompaniment to your major.
+If you’re feeling ambitious, you could choose to double major in the fields.

 Degree: Undergraduate or Graduate?